Forests of Kosovo: Places of interest

 Gërmia is a regional park located in the northeast of Pristina, the capital city of Kosovo, and has a total surface of 6,200 hectares (15,320 acres).
 It offers several hiking trails along with leisure facilities, as well as few ski slopes.

 Brezovica is a popular ski resort during wintertime for the locals because of its convenient location in the Šar mountains.
 It is elevated at a height of 900 to 2,500 meters above sea level.
 Brezovica offers a variety of winter sports as well as hiking during the warmer seasons.

-Bogë is situated in western Kosovo, more precisely in the Prokletije.
+Bogë is situated in western Kosovo, more precisely in the Accursed Mountains.
 It is popular during both summer and winter for similar activities to those offered in Brezovica.

 Prevalla is located at a height of 1,515 meters above sea level in the Šar mountains.
 The park offers terrains for skiing, hiking and relaxation.
 The river of Lepenac flows close to Prevalla.